mattxwang/lowkey/_posts/2016-03-23-shoot-for-the-stars.markdown

 | A Venti JCF everyday for 1 week (~$38.50) | 77 | 61.6% |

 Okay, I'm not going to lie, calculating this was a pain.
 I actually used my calculator for it, though there's a tool I've linked below that you can use to figure out what's more cost efficient.
+You need to spend $62.5 to get a free drink.

 Let's take a look for our test case to see which plan benefits who:

 | Order                                      | MSR % | SR % |
 | -------------------------------------------|:----------------:| :-----:|